lancegatlin/puppet-centos6/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Puppet modules for configuring a basic single-website CentOS webserver. (apache module can be configured to support multi-site webservers)
-* See wiki ([here](https://github.com/gtri-iead/puppet-centos-webserver/wiki/Create-a-CentOS-VirtualBox-VM)) for instructions on creating a CentOS 6.X VirtualBox VM

 <h5>Install Puppet for Centos 6.X</h5>
 * For puppet packages, install the EPEL repo:
 * i386: